The role of the mitochondrial genome in promoting adaptation to climate change

 Understanding how the energy producing (mitochondrial) genes of eukaryotes evolve is important because the mitochondria, and their diminutive genome, represent centrepieces of eukaryotic life.
 They provide eukaryotes with a highly efficient means of energy conversion, through oxidative phosphorylation (OXPHOS), and they are mediators of some of life's most vital biological processes.

-Recent studies of human mtDNA sequences suggest that certain nucleotides within the mitochondrial genome enabled our ancestors to adapt to extreme temperatures, and were therefore fixed under natural selection.
-These conclusions are, however, tentative because they are based on correlations only.
+Recent studies of human mtDNA sequences suggested that certain nucleotides within the mitochondrial genome enabled our ancestors to adapt to extreme temperatures, and were therefore fixed under natural selection.
+These conclusions were, however, controversial because they were based on correlations only.

-We propose robust experiments of the hypothesis that the mtDNA is entwined in thermal adaptation, and thus the fate of our iconic species under climate change.
-We will use natural populations of the fruit fly (D. melanogaster) to investigate this hypothesis.
+In this Hermon Slade Foundation project, we set out to conduct some of the first robust experiments of the hypothesis that the mitochondrial genome is entwined in the dynamics of thermal adaptation, and thus the fate of our iconic species under climate change.
+We call this hypothesis the “mitochondrial climatic adaptation” hypothesis; and we tested it using natural populations of the fruit fly Drosophila melanogaster.